My Oak Leaf Brooch Crochet Kit is now available in my new-look, even more eco-friendly packaging.

 These kits make lovely gifts and very handily the box fits neatly through a letter box, saving all that potential bother when a parcel can’t be delivered!

-The kit contains everything you need to make the oak leaf brooch The star of the show is beautiful 100% British BFL wool yarn (with no ‘superwash’ treatment), hand-dyed by LoveBugsYarns.
-See more of her wonderful yarn here in the LoveBugsYarns Etsy shop.
+The kit contains everything you need to make one oak leaf brooch.
+The star of the show is beautiful 100% British BFL wool yarn, hand-dyed by Diana of LoveBugsYarns.
+See more of her wonderful yarn on her LoveBugsYarns website.

 The kit also includes matching vintage buttons, a brooch back, needles and recycled polyester thread and an optional bamboo crochet hook.